chenhong-zhou/OM-Net/README.md

 Please read these two papers for more detailed information.

+Please note that we train OM-Net and OM-Net + CGA using 2GPUs simultaneously, so the batchsize in the .prototxt file is 10.

 ## Usage

 All implementations are based on the [C3D](https://github.com/facebook/C3D), which is a 3D modified version of BVLC caffe.

-Please clone the C3D repository and add these files.
+Please clone the C3D repository and download these files.